The Anesthesia Gas Machine

 What happens inside the workstation when oxygen pipeline pressure drops?

-Older nomenclature:
+Older systems:

 What should you do if you lose oxygen pipeline pressure?

-Just like a crossover,
+Flowmeters differ in how they control and display gas flow.
 One can conceive of flowmeters by how they work:

 Control | Display | Example | |